sdicke/CLIKVStore/README.md

 # CLIKVStore
-A simple key value store for shell scripts
+A simple key value store for shell scripts.

+Current there is a flaw in the retrieving function causing the tool not to display setted and succesfully saved entries.
+It will fixed soon.

 ## How to build